Skip to main content

 While in general, no electric coffee percolator is winning any beauty awards, Cuisinart's version isn’t an all-out eyesore.
 That's owed to its slim build, elegantly tapered spout, and top glass knob (where you can watch the coffee burbling merrily inside).

 A stay-cool bottom unit keeps it from scorching your surfaces, and an indicator light lets you know when it’s done brewing, so you don’t run the risk of burning your coffee.
 But it won’t brew less than four cups, so it isn’t ideal for low-consumption households.
-And the Cuisinart proved inconsistent when it came to flavor; batches varied from weak to bitter, with not a whole lot in between.
+And the Cuisinart proved inconsistent when it came to flavor; batches varied from weak to bitter, with little in between.

 Pros